gnif/LookingGlass/doc/ivshmem_shm.rst

 This method is here for those that can not use the KVMFR kernel module.
-Please be aware that as a result you will not be able to take advantage of your GPUs abillity to access memory via it's hardware DMA engine if you use this method.
+Please be aware that as a result you will not be able to take advantage of your GPUs abilit to access memory via it's hardware DMA engine if you use this method.

 Add the following to your libvirt machine configuration inside the 'devices' section by running ``virsh edit <VM>`` where ``<VM>`` is the name of